is-a-dev/docs/quickstart.md

 ## Requirements before starting

-Before you start the process of making a is-a.dev domain, make sure you have the following:
+Before you start the process of making an is-a.dev domain, make sure you have the following:

 1. You have a website that is at least somewhat complete.
 It should not be blank or have very little information.
 2. Make sure the website is a personal website (like a portfolio or a blog that's software development related) or a non-commercial project that's software development related.
 3. Make sure the website isn't for commercial purposes; if the website is for commercial purposes, we have the right to close the pull request.
-You can read our Terms of Conditions [here](https://is-a.dev/terms).
+You can read our Terms of Service [here](https://is-a.dev/terms).

 After you've made sure that you meet these requirements, we can continue with the process of making a is-a.dev domain.